Michael Kagiri

 Michael Kagiri (born 31 December 1969) is a Ugandan professional footballer who plays as a goalkeeper.

 Early life and education

 Kagiri was a former student of St. Juliana high school and Katende SS where he began his journey in football.

 Club career

-In 2016 is when Kagiri first gained popularity as he played a pivotal role in winning the Luwangula Cup during the Buganda Masaza Cup with Buwekula Ssaza.
 Michael Kagiri is currently playing for Express FC for the season 2024/205.
 He signed the contract on 18th August 2024 after transferring from URA.
-He also played for Muhoroni Youth in Kenya after signing a six-month contract in August 2023.
+He also played for Muhoroni Youth in Buganda Masaza Cup after signing a six-month contract in August 2023.

 Michael joined Kitara Football Club during the 2022/2023 season and helped the club to be ranked as the Uganda top flight.
 He signed a two year contract with Onduparaka ahead of the 2020/2021 season.
 He played for this club for also the season 2021/2022.
-He helped this club to gain victory against Sports Club Villa.
-He joined Lweza Football Club for the 2017 season in the Uganda Premier League.